LDP Suffers Major Defeat in Tokyo Assembly By-Elections

 Tokyo, July 8 (Jiji Press)--The Liberal Democratic Party suffered a major defeat in Sunday’s by-elections for the Tokyo metropolitan assembly, chiefly reflecting a backlash caused by a high-profile slush funds scandal involving factions at the ruling party in national politics.

-As a result, the LDP now has 30 seats in the assembly, maintaining its status as the leading force in the 127-member assembly.
+A former Tokyo assembly member fielded by the LDP lost in the constituency of Koto Ward, which was shaken by scandals including an election law violation case involving a former House of Representative member who was elected from the ward and belonged to the LDP.
+An LDP candidate also lost in Adachi Ward, in a close one-on-one contest against a newcomer from the Constitutional Democratic Party of Japan, the main opposition party in national politics.

-The regional political party Tomin First no Kai (Tokyoites first group) won three seats in the by-elections among the four constituencies where it fielded candidates, increasing its strength by one from the pre-election level to 28.
-Yuriko Koike, who won her third term as Tokyo governor in Sunday’s gubernatorial election, serves as special adviser of the party.
+Komeito, the LDP’s junior coalition partner in national politics, did not to endorse LDP candidates in the by-elections as it chose to focus on the Tokyo gubernatorial election also held on Sunday.
+This is believed to have contributed to the LDP’s defeat as well.

-In the gubernatorial election, the LDP, Tomin First and Komeito, the LDP’s junior coalition partner in national politics, supported Koike.
-The three parties are expected to continue to cooperate with Koike in her management of the metropolitan government, pundits said.
+Still, the LDP maintained its status as the leading force in the 127-member assembly, now holding 30 seats.

 [Copyright The Jiji Press, Ltd.]